sbaik97/Supervised_Machine_Learning/README.md

 ### 3a.
 Balanced Random Forest Classifying
-BalancedRandomForestClassifier is one of ensemble method in which each tree of the forest will be provided a balanced bootstrap sample.
+**Objects**: BalancedRandomForestClassifier is one of ensemble method in which each tree of the forest will be provided a balanced bootstrap sample.
 Random forest is an extension of bagging that  that fits multiple models on different subsets of a training dataset, then combines the predictions from all models.
 The random forest involves selecting bootstrap samples from the training dataset and fitting a decision tree on each.
 From this Balanced Random Forest Classifying, a accuracy score, confusion matrix, imbalanced classificatopm report for the model and sorted_feature in descending_order were be generated.

 **Accuracy score, confusion matrix, imbalanced classificatopm report**